daniloceano/LorenzCycleToolkit/README.md

 ## Installation

-For detailed installation instructions, please refer to the [Installation Guide](https://daniloceano.github.io/LorenzCycleToolkit/installation) in the official documentation.
+For detailed installation instructions and troubleshooting, please refer to the [Installation Guide](https://daniloceano.github.io/LorenzCycleToolkit/installation).

 ## Documentation